 I do recommend making your own pizza sauce for this recipe.
-If you are going to go to all this work for a pizza pot pie, you might as well make it the best.
+If you are going to go to all this work, you might as well make it the best.

 I start with about 2 tablespoons of pizza sauce placed directly onto the cheese.
 This is why I use cooled fillings.
 I do not want that cheese to start melting until everything is assembled and in the oven.

-Any pizza topping can easily be added to a pizza pot pie, just make sure that they are bite-sized.
+Any topping can easily be added, just make sure that they are bite-sized.

-I cut my pepperoni into quarters, although mini pepperonis would also work and fit well into lazy days.
+I cut my pepperoni into halves or quarters, but mini pepperonis would be perfect.

 When adding vegetables they would ideally be sliced fairly thinly so that they have a chance to cook.